 Sex in Ireland

-Sex out of wedlock was anathema to most Irish until fairly recently, the sexual revolution by-passing the Emerald Isle several times, and by miles.
-This changed dramatically over the last years.
-And it seems as if part of the population is trying to make up for lost time, occasionally.
+Sex outside of marriage was scandalous to most Irish until fairly recently, the sexual revolution by-passing the Emerald Isle several times, and by miles.
+This has changed dramatically over the last years and it seems as if part of the population is trying to make up for lost time, occasionally.
 Unfortunately, neither sexual education nor hygiene seems to have kept up with this trend.
-The chance of catching a sexually transmitted disease (STD) is high.

 So whatever you do - use protection.
-Ideally, bring your own, condoms are fairly expensive in Ireland and not always readily to be found after hours.
-And never rely on an Irish male to provide his own.
-Even if he does they might have lived in his pocket a long time, next to his car keys and small change, ready to shred at the slightest provocation.
-And if things should go wrong anyway ... please be aware that emergency contraception is available (even over the counter) in Ireland.
+Ideally, bring your own, condoms are fairly expensive in Ireland and not always easily to be found after hours.
+Protection is key, but should anything go wrong, it is good to be aware that emergency contraception is available (even over the counter) in Ireland.

 What Part of "No" Don't Irish Men Understand?

-If you feel that a man is looking for more than you are willing to give, bluntly tell him so.
-Don't continue flirting, become business-like and stand firm.
+If you feel that a man is being too aggressive and you are not interested, it is perfectly acceptable to bluntly tell him s.
+Stand firm and take a businesslike approach to give the message that this is not a part of some game.
 It might take him a few more tries to give up, though.